ounsworth/cms-dhkem/draft-ounsworth-lamps-cms-dhkem.md

 # ASN.1 Module

-In order to carry a DHKEM inside a CMS KEMRecipientInfo {{I-D.ietf-lamps-cms-kemri}}, we define `id-kem-dhkem`, `kema-dhkem`, and `DHKemParameters`.
+In order to carry a DHKEM inside a CMS KEMRecipientInfo {{I-D.ietf-lamps-cms-kemri}}, we define OIDs for each DHKEM algorithm.

-TODO: sync this up with the extra stuff added in the body.

 ~~~ ASN.1